Andre01001110/Warp-firmware/README.md

 	displayArrow(0, true /* loopForever */, 500, 1);
 	warpPrint("\r\tDone.\n\n");
 ```
+The default orientation of the board is lying flat with the mini USB port on the top and at the far end.
+The screen should be oriented so that the negative x direction corresponds to a down (in the direction of gravity) force.

 ----

 This code was modified from the [Warp Firmware provided here](https://github.com/physical-computation/Warp-firmware) by Andre Nowaczek of Downing College, Cambridge.
 CRSid: an545.
 The majority of drivers were removed. devMMA8451Q and boot files were modifed. devSSD1331 files are entirely my own work.